Stockwood Park: Gardens

 The Medieval Garden (12th to 15th century) shows herbs and plants grown for medicinal, cookery and dyeing uses.
 The 16th-century garden is laid out in a knots, a typical feature of the Elizabethan garden.
 The knots were planted out with germander, hyssop and box with the open spaces filled with brick dust or crushed shells to contrast the greenery.

 Clipped hedges and urns decorate the small formal Dutch garden, replicating those designed by William Kent for Alexander Pope’s garden at Twickenham and the Wilderness Garden at Great Linford Manor.

 English 17th-century gardens were heavily influenced by Dutch, French and the Italian styles.
 The Italian Garden is centered on a well head that once stood in front of Stockwood House.

 The Victorian era was a time when plant collectors travelled the world in search of rare and exotic species and styles.
 Rock gardens and formal flower bedding schemes were also popular, decorated with a bright and showy variety of half-hardy plants.
 The invention of the practical mowing machine in the 1830s made lawns easier to manage and by 1860 were an essential part of garden equipment.

 The Improvement Garden is a classical garden with sculptures full of allusions to ancient Greece and Rome.

+In popular culture

+Stockwood Park played host to BBC Radio 1's Big Weekend between 24-26 May 2024.
+Headline acts were Chase and Status on Friday night, RAYE on Saturday night, and Coldplay closing the weekend on Sunday night.